AlexBelin/Environment-Generator/README.md

 # Environment-Generator

-You will need a local server to make it work
+You will need a local webserver to make it work

 Left click and drag to move an item